mbessler/botalert-botblock/wordpress/botalertbotblock/readme.txt

 Both services will provide you with daily reports via email.

-= If using BotAlert, the FREE service, how will I know the results, do I get a report? =
+= If using the BotAlert service, how will I know the results, do I get a report? =

 Yes, you will receive a daily report at the email you used for creating an account at pramana.com.
 This is applicable for both BotAlert and BotBlock users.